JensLe97/Sudoku/README.md

 ## Build the the Docker Image and run the container with Jenkins
-After having installed Docker from the [Docker Website](https://docs.docker.com/get-docker/) you can build the container using in the root directory where the Dockerfile is located:
+After having installed Docker from the [Docker Website](https://docs.docker.com/get-docker/) you can build the image using in the root directory where the Dockerfile is located:
 ```
 docker build -t jenkins:1.0 .
 ```